carbon-design-system/carbon-platform/docs/packages-auth.md

       })
 ```

-Please _note_ you will have to await for the store to be resolved as the function returns a promise.
+_Note:_ keep in mind you will have to await for the store instance to be resolved before being able
+to use it

 ### Passport Authentication